 The District monitors pools to ensure they are either clean and maintained or completely dry.
 Reducing these major mosquito breeding sources means reducing the mosquito population.
-"This process is especially important with the detection of West Nile virus this season," said Brenna Bates-Grubb, Community Outreach Specialist for the AVMVCD.
+"This process remains a vital part of our mosquito control efforts, especially now with an additional detection of West Nile virus this 2020 season," said Brenna Bates-Grubb, Community Outreach Specialist for the AVMVCD.
 "It makes the need for residents to do their part that much more urgent."